Blockly Turtle Programming

 Black Shell pupils

-Learning Aims: Make available full set of Blockly blocks
+Learning Aims: Make available a full set of Blockly blocks

 Concept Focus: Advanced programming now possible.